 \begin{rem} Note that the characterizations from Proposition \ref{prop: description of G^00_def,top}(i) and Remark \ref{rem: three characterizations of G^000_defi,topo}(iii) can be used as definitions of ${G^*}^{00}_{\defi,\topo}$ and ${G^*}^{000}_{\defi,\topo}$, even in the wider context when ${\mathcal L'}$ is any extension of ${\mathcal L}$ such that all members of some basis of open neighborhoods of the identity in $G$ are definable in ${\mathcal L'}$ (with parameters from $M$); the difference is that now more monster models are allowed, because we do not require ${\mathcal L'}$ to contain predicates for all open subsets of $G$.
 Then, by a standard argument, we get that the quotients $G^*/{G^*}^{00}_{\defi, \topo}$ and $G^*/{G^*}^{000}_{\defi, \topo}$ do not depend on the choice of the monster model in which they are computed. \end{rem}

 Our next goal is to give a description of the {\em universal definable topological $G$-ambit}, i.e. the universal $G$-ambit in the category of $G$-ambits which are both definable and topological.
-Recall that in \cite{Kr} the universal definable $G$-ambit (of $G$ treated as a discrete group) was described as the quotient $S_G(M)/E$, or equivalently as $G^*/E'$, for a certain closed equivalence relation $E$ on $S_G(M)$ and the corresponding $M$-type-definable equivalence relation $E'$ on $G^*$ (see Section 2 in \cite{Kr} for a description of $E'$).
+Recall that in \cite{Kr} the universal definable $G$-ambit (of $G$ treated as a discrete group) was described as the quotient $S_G(M)/E$, or equivalently as $G^*/E'$, for a certain closed equivalence relation $E$ on $S_G(M)$ and the corresponding $M$-type-definable equivalence relation $E'$ on $G^*$.
+(A description of the relation $E'$ can be found in Section 2 of \cite{Kr}.
+We do not recall this description here, because we will not use it.)
 We also consider the relation $E_\mu$ defined in the previous subsection, so that $G^*/E_\mu$ is the universal (topological) $G$-ambit.

 Define $E_1'$ to be the finest $M$-type-definable in ${\mathcal L'}$ equivalence relation on $G^*$ which contains $E' \cup E_\mu$.
 By Remark \ref{rem: E_mu as composition} and the fact that $\equiv_M^{\mathcal L'}\;\subseteq \;\equiv_M^{\mathcal L}\; \subseteq E'$, we see that $E_1'$ is the finest $M$-type-definable in ${\mathcal L'}$ equivalence relation on $G^*$ which contains $E' \;\cup \sim$, where $\sim$ is the relation defined in the previous subsection.